 The instruments used include 1) a questionnaire to determine collaboration skills and 2) a test to obtain student learning outcome data.
 The collaboration skills questionnaire developed in this study consists of self and peer assessments.
 The questionnaire in this study provides five categories: strongly agree, agree, sufficient, less agree, and strongly disagree.
-The questionnaire is objective, so students only put a tick $(\sqrt{)}$ on one of the answers they consider most appropriate to the situation.
+The questionnaire is objective, so students only put a tick ($\sqrt{}$) on one of the answers they consider most appropriate to the situation.
 The questionnaire, assessed in Table 2, has ten aspects and 50 questions.
 The Google link form questionnaire was given at the end of each class meeting.
-Meanwhile, the learning outcomes test with 20 questions was conducted at the beginning of the pre-test and the post-test.
-The results of the up-validation of the collaboration skills questionnaire were declared valid, with an average value of 85% for self-assessment and 86.67% for peer assessment.
+Meanwhile, the learning outcomes test with 20 questions was conducted at the beginning of the pretest and the posttest.